 - Purchase this Pre-K curriculum homeschool package and you'll get free shipping (lower 48), Forum access, a one-year guarantee and other perks.

-The K Readers package is designed for children who are ready to learn the alphabet.
+The Grade K Readers package is designed for children who are ready to learn the alphabet.

-When I looked for beginning readers that focused on consonant-vowel-consonant words (CVC), the best I found was this set of 27 booklets in a sturdy slipcase.
+This is the best set of beginning readers that focuses on consonant-vowel-consonant words (CVC).
 Children read the first book after they have learned six letters.
 After that, as they learn a letter, they read the next book.

 Early decoding, as this first reading is called, is often challenging.
 How satisfying, then, to be able to read a short book with success every week.

 Click here learn more about Readers.

 Nurture a love of learning for a lifetime.

 Sonlight's Pre-Kindergarten program bridges the gap between the delightful picture books of Sonlight's Preschool program, and the early chapter books (some with minimal illustrations) and early academics of Sonlight A.